-The Board requests comment on the appended Board note that clarifies the identity and availability of the U.S. Department of Commerce document entitled, "Implicit Price Deflator for Gross Domestic Product."
+The Board requested comment on the appended Board note that clarifies the identity and availability of the U.S. Department of Commerce document entitled, "Implicit Price Deflator for Gross Domestic Product."
+The Board received no comments in this regard.

 Designation of Forms for Establishing Financial Assurance.
 The federal financial assurance requirements in the Standardized Permit Rules specify the content of all financial assurance instruments.
 The State requirements follow their federal counterparts.
 The following table outlines the content specified in the various segments of the financial assurance requirements: